stuin/CrimsonCode-Conferencing/README.md

 #Crimson Conferences

-A python based client and server system for meeting and chatting in a text based virtual environment.
+A python client and server system for meeting and chatting in a text based virtual environment.

 ### Installation
 ```